Trafford Quays tram stop

 Trafford Quays is a proposed tram stop for Greater Manchester's Metrolink light rail system, that would be created to serve passengers boarding and alighting at the Trafford Waters development area.
+Mapping from 2012 shows the stop labelled as Trafford Quays, but an updated map from 2025, shows the stop named as Trafford Waters.

-The line has so far been constructed as far as but this stop is not yet a committed scheme.
+The line as far as has been built and opened in March 2020, but this stop is not yet a committed scheme.